Skip to main content

 Why did variable rates go up so much in 2022 and 2023?

-Will variable mortgage rates go down in 2024?
+Will variable mortgage rates continue to go down in 2024?

 Should I switch my variable-rate mortgage to a fixed-rate mortgage if the prime rate increases?